Autonomous Vehicles: Open-Source Technologies, Considerations, and Development: Simultaneous Localization and Mapping

 \subsection{Radar SLAM}

 Radar sensors are uncommonly used in SLAM but have been investigated as a weather-robust SLAM technique.
 Weather conditions such as rain, fog, and snow may be detrimental to the performance of cameras and LiDAR, unlike radar.
-One option is RadarSLAM \cite{c29}, an open-source library that performs SLAM with just a radar sensor.
-Other papers exploring radar-based SLAM are Landmark-based Radar SLAM \cite{LandmarkRadar}, Radar Scan Matching using Fourier-Mellin Transform \cite{RadarScanMatching}, and Real-time Pose Graph Radar SLAM \cite{RadarPoseGraph}.
 Radar SLAM is a relatively unexplored but promising field and can be an asset to autonomous vehicle designs that demand more robustness.